About Homeward Trust

 Duties & Responsibilities

-Providing resources and referrals to individuals or families that assist with problem-solving and address immediate needs regarding housing.
+Providing resources and referrals to individuals or families that assist with problem-solving and addressing immediate needs;

 Education & Experience

-Diploma or degree in human services, social work or community planning, with an emphasis on meeting the needs of vulnerable populations, which may include such disciplines and fields of study as social work, psychology, sociology, human geography, native studies, child or youth care.
+Diploma or degree in human services, social work or community planning, with an emphasis on meeting the needs of vulnerable populations is an asset.
+This includes the disciplines and fields of study such as psychology, sociology, human geography, or native studies;

-Minimum 2 years of experience in case management, community outreach, mental health, addictions or housing programs in a front-line capacity.
+Minimum 3 years of experience in case management, community outreach, mental health, addictions or housing programs in a front-line capacity;

-Exposure to or direct work history with principles of evidence‐based practice, person-centered, and harm reduction models, as well as dealing with trauma;
+Exposure to or direct work history with principles of evidence-based practice, client-centered, care and harm reduction models, as well as dealing with trauma;

 Prior experience on meeting the needs of vulnerable populations relative to the housing is preferred.